baozi-technology/baozi-web/content/29-11-2019/index.md

 (Read him, and you'll see!)

 His position is extremely interesting as he was one of the most prominent writer around the simple but incredibly complex question: "how to create a community around open-source?"
-That's the key to a successful project.
-If you have enough people engaged into making a great product, he believed that the money will come naturally afterwards - and that it was the only way apart from Option One.
+It seems crucial for a successful open-source project.
+If enough people are engaged into making a product, he believed that the money will come naturally afterwards - and that it was the only way apart from Option One.

-He designed the [Collective Code Construction Contract (C4)](https://rfc.zeromq.org/spec:22/C4/) to set in marber the way people should work together in a de-centralized way to improve the open-source project.
+He designed the [Collective Code Construction Contract (C4)](https://rfc.zeromq.org/spec:22/C4/) to set in marber the way people could work together in a de-centralized way.

-However, in my opinion, his views were a bit too extreme when it came to business models.
+In my humble opinion, his views were a bit too extreme when it came to business models.
 I do not believe unpaid contributors, or starving projects make a better product.
 He was often referencing to [Wikipedia as a successful community-based project that is always starving and asking for donation while being extremely successful](http://hintjens.com/blog:117).

 I'd say that Wikipedia's purpose is different from any other commercial software.
 Being a FLOSS doesn't mean you don't want to make money.
 Wikipedia has a higher ethical purpose and works behind a foundation for free and unbiased information.
 It has no commercial purpose, this is a wonderful goal and I have huge respect for people working towards this objective.